 - Mathematics: At a minimum, you should have completed a three-class calculus sequence and a linear algebra course, equivalent to UW's MATH 124/125/126 and MATH 308.

 - Computer Programming: At a minimum, you should have completed a two-course introductory sequence in programming, equivalent to UW's CSE 142/143, or be able to demonstrate equivalent proficiency.
-If you took computer programming at a Washington state community college, see course transfer equivalencies for CSE 142/143.

 - Alternatively, you may demonstrate programming skills through practical experience, such as through work, Kaggle competitions or other projects.
 If you believe you have satisfied the programming requirement this way, please provide a link in your application to a GitHub repository demonstrating your coding experience or a recommendation from a technical colleague describing your coding contributions to a work project.